 Clearly a due date of August 3 was not practical for our original July 2 wedding date.
 We had to decide to move our wedding to May or September.
 I messaged friends asking, “Which is better, to be almost seven months pregnant at the wedding or have a six-week-old infant?”
 They almost all emphatically advised, “Before you deliver!”

-I was worried how I’d look like in a dress pregnant.
+I was worried about how I’d look like in a dress pregnant.
 I had dreamt of walking down the aisle in a shapely mermaid dress, not a ball gown with an empire waist with room for a who-knows-how-big baby bump.
 How would I dance?
-Could I have a glass of champagne without being judged?
+Could I have a glass of Champagne without being judged?
 I’ve been to over 50 weddings: six times a bridesmaid, once a flower girl, and five times a scripture reader.
-I wanted my chance to look beautiful walking down the aisle arm-in-arm with my handsome husband through a sea of bubbles.
+I wanted my chance to look beautiful walking down the aisle arm in arm with my handsome husband through a sea of bubbles.

 Now with our wedding four months away, we are spending more time focused on our first (and probably our only) pregnancy.
 Instead of stressing over seat assignments, I’m lying still in bed at 2 p.m. to count baby kicks.
 And that dress I bought specifically for a baby bump?
 I’ll have it altered to use extra material for a baby sling and gown.